Transgender Awareness Week: Events

-Participants in Transgender Awareness Week are urged to organize events that serve as educational opportunities to the community.
+Participants in Transgender Awareness Week are encouraged to organize events that serve as educational opportunities to the community.
 One possible event is the screening of a trans-themed movie, such as the film Paris is Burning, which highlights gay and transgender ball culture in New York City.
 Another educational event is the personal testimonies of local transgender people and the issues they face because of their gender identity.
 "I AM: Trans People Speak" is a collection of videos regarding transgender people's personal testimonies that could be shown in place of a live testimony.
-Other potential events might revolve around the discussion of a trans-themed book or the observation of a trans-themed art show or performance.
+Other events have revolved around the discussion of trans-themed books or the observation of a trans-themed art show or performance.

 In San Francisco, Transgender Awareness Week was expanded to cover the entire month of November starting in 2018 by Mayor London Breed and Clair Farley, director of the city's Office of Transgender Initiatives.
 In November 2019, each member of the San Francisco Board of Supervisors gave a commendation to a member of the trans community.

 Additional information with controversies

 A study conducted by the Williams Institute in 2016 concluded that 0.6% of the U.S. population (1.4 million people) identify themselves as transgender.
 In 2008, only 8% of Americans reported knowing or working with someone who is transgender; by 2015, this had doubled to 16%, according to a Harris poll, and by 2021, this had risen to 42% according to a Pew poll, but it is still far less than the number of Americans who know someone who is gay or lesbian (87%, as of 2013, according to a Pew poll).

-Trans people face many issues within their community that causes them to feel like they are in danger and are unsafe.
+Trans people face many issues within their community that cause them to feel like they are in danger and are unsafe.
 A survey found that 50% of trans people report having been raped or assaulted by a romantic partner.
 Trans people have been murdered simply for being trans, in addition to their loved ones and/or friends because of being involved with them.
 Some trans women were arrested for fighting back against their attacker.
-Trans people and supporters formerly united with one another and took stands against discrimination towards trans people by holding protests.
+Trans people and supporters formally united with one another and took stands against discrimination towards trans people by holding protests.
 Transgender Awareness Week was established in response to these killings and imprisonments in order to highlight the challenges faced by trans people.